SublimeText/AdvancedNewFile/README.md

 ## Installation
 ### Package Control
 Installation through [package control](http://wbond.net/sublime_packages/package_control) is recommended.
 It will handle updating your packages as they become available.
 To install, do the following.
+Note you made need to restart Sublime Text prior to the plugin loading.

 * In the Command Palette, enter `Package Control: Install Package`
 * Search for `AdvancedNewFile`